centreborelli/s2p/README.md

 All the data is stored in the `pleiades_data` folder, which contains two subfolders, `rpc` and `images`.

-## Needed binaries
+## Dependencies

+All the binaries called by the python script are either located in the `bin` or the `3rdparty` directories.
+You must compile them before launching the script, using the provided makefiles.

-The following binaries are used by the python routines and should be in your
+In addition, the following binaries must be available on your system:
-PATH:
-    srtm4
-    rectify_mindistortion
     gdal_translate
-    sift_keypoints
-    siftu
-    homography
-    zoom_zeropadding
-    fftconvolve
+    tiffcp
+    java